Andrea Donnellan

 Andrea Donnellan is a principal investigator at the Jet Propulsion Laboratory.
 She studies earthquakes using geodetic imaging.

 Biography

 She studied at Ohio State University, University of Southern California, and California Institute of Technology.
+Graduated in Geology with honours and distinction in geology and minor in math.

-In 1996 she was a recipient of a Presidential Early Career Award for Scientists and Engineers From 1998 to 2015, she taught at the University of Southern California.
+In 1996, she was a recipient of a Presidential Early Career Award for Scientists and Engineers From 1998 to 2015, she taught at the University of Southern California.
 She teaches at California State Polytechnic University, Pomona.

 She is a member of the editorial board of the Earth and Space Science journal.

+As of January 2025, Donnellan has left JPL, and has taken over as the Department Head of Earth, Atmospheric, and Planetary Sciences at Purdue University.